loudoro/tidydata/CodeBook.md

 - subject

       Identifies the subject who performed the activity for each window sample.
       Its range is from 1 to 30.

 - Column 3 to 68

-      means of variable selected.
+      Mean of variables selected.
 Please refer to README.md for the variable selection process.
       Features are normalized and bounded within [-1,1].